mdn/content/files/en-us/learn/javascript/client-side_web_apis/index.md

 ## Prerequisites

-To get the most out of this module, you should have worked your way through the previous JavaScript modules in the series ([First steps](/en-US/docs/Learn/JavaScript/First_steps), [Building blocks](/en-US/docs/Learn/JavaScript/Building_blocks), and [JavaScript objects](/en-US/docs/Learn/JavaScript/Objects)).
+To get the most out of this module, you should have worked your way through the previous JavaScript modules in the series ([Dynamic scripting with JavaScript](/en-US/docs/Learn_web_development/Core/Scripting), and [JavaScript objects](/en-US/docs/Learn/JavaScript/Objects)).
 Those modules typically involve simple API usage, as it is often difficult to write client-side JavaScript examples without them.
 For this tutorial, we will assume that you are knowledgeable about the core JavaScript language, and we will explore common Web APIs in a bit more detail.

 Basic knowledge of [HTML](/en-US/docs/Learn/HTML) and [CSS](/en-US/docs/Learn_web_development/Core/Styling_basics) would also be useful.